Ganashakti: History

 The principal catalyst behind transformation of Ganashakti was Saroj Mukherjee, a freedom fighter and CPI(M)'s state secretary during the 1980s.
 After Mukherjee's death his efforts were carried on by Anil Biswas.
 Ganashakti reached its highest circulation at the time of Biswas's editorship.
-Ganashakti trust is the owner of the Ganashakti newspaper.
-The present editor is Debashis Chakraborty.
+Ganashakti Trust is the owner of the Ganashakti newspaper.
+Present the paper is running by a trust and the editor is Samik Lahiri.